-At A Small Orange, our shared fleet currently supports three separate PHP versions- PHP 5.3, 5.4, and 5.5 with 5.3 being the default.
+At A Small Orange, our shared server fleet currently supports three separate PHP versions- PHP 5.3, 5.4, and 5.5 with 5.3 being the default.
 For quite a few years, PHP 5.3 has been the accepted standard in the web hosting community enjoying seamless compatibility with a very wide range of web applications.
 However, with PHP 5.4 now a mature and stable release tree having gained arguably just as wide application support as PHP 5.3 and PHP 5.5 slowly picking up speed, it leaves PHP 5.3 as an antiquated relic of the past (5.3.0 released July of 2009).

 Further complicating the PHP version affair is the fact is that PHP 5.3, as of July 2013, is officially End of Life.
 This means that it will receive no further feature updates and will only receive security updates through July 2014.